-Pound rises ahead of expected Johnson resignation
+Pound rises as Boris Johnson announces resignation

 - Published

-The pound rose against the dollar on Thursday ahead of an expected announcement from the Prime Minister that he will resign.
+The pound rose against the dollar on Thursday as Prime Minister Boris Johnson announced he will resign.

-Sterling ticked above $1.20 as details also began to emerge of a reshuffle to replace a stream of ministers who have resigned in the past 48 hours.
+Sterling traded at around $1.20as details emerged of a reshuffle to replace a stream of ministers who have resigned in the past 48 hours.

-Boris Johnson is set to make a statement that he intends to step down.
+Mr Johnson said the process of choosing a new Conservative Party leader "should begin now".

 XTB chief market analyst Walid Koudmani said it "will bring some relief to UK investors" and quell uncertainty.